Family Floer SYZ singularities for the conifold transition: Introduction

 \begin{rmk} While the mirror \textit{space} is known to be the conifold resolution, realizing the mirror \textit{fibration} within it is a separate challenge and appears to be unknown prior to this work.
 The conifold resolution equations $x_1z=1+y_1$ and $x_2=(1+y_2)z$, given in (\ref{Y_mirror_alg_var_eq_intro}), impose rigid restrictions on non-archimedean valuations $\val(x_1),\val(x_2),\val(y_1),\val(y_2),\val(z)$ of all variables.
 Properly arranging these valuations is essential for accommodating the integral affine structure and singular locus.
 The expressions of solutions may not be unique, as one can replace $(j, F)$ with another pair $(\phi(j), \phi(F))$ for any automorphism $\phi$.
 The role of $j$ is also relatively minor, as it is also fine to compare $j\circ \pi$ and $F$ instead of $\pi$ and $f=j^{-1}\circ F$. \end{rmk}

-\begin{rmk} We should distinguish between "finding a solution with desired properties" and "checking if a given solution satisfies desired properties".
-The latter is valueless, but we address the former task.
-The median might represents a non-archimedean partition of unity.
+\begin{rmk} The median might represents a non-archimedean partition of unity.
 For the Berkovich topology on the affine line with variable $x$, there is a bump function $\phi(x)=\mathrm{median}\{\val(x),0,1\}$.
 In $\{\val(x) < 0\}=\{|x|>1\}$ and $\{\val(x)> 1\}=\{|x|<1/e\}$, this $\phi(x)$ takes values 0 and 1.
-While this idea is moderately more systematically expanded in \cite{Yuan_An}, the approach of this paper tends to be quite ad hoc, largely due to the fact that addressing 3-fold singularities is generally harder than that of surfaces (cf. \cite[3.6]{seidel2001braid}).
+While this idea is moderately more systematically expanded in \cite{Yuan_An}, the approach of this paper tends to be ad hoc, largely due to the fact that addressing 3-fold singularities is generally harder than that of surfaces (cf. \cite[3.6]{seidel2001braid}).
 Many homological mirror symmetry results are highly valued, despite their reliance on ad hoc strategies.
-One of the main contributions of this paper is the introduction of an extraordinarily explicit example, which enhances the sparse set of examples substantiating the fibration duality aspect of the SYZ conjecture. \end{rmk}
+One of the main contributions of this paper is the introduction of a quite explicit example, which enriches the sparse set of examples substantiating the fibration duality aspect of the SYZ conjecture.
+The task of "finding a solution with desired properties" is very different from "checking if a given solution satisfies desired properties".
+The latter is valueless, but we address the former task. \end{rmk}

 \begin{rmk} It is not always possible to fully justify why a specific ad hoc construction, like the medians in (\ref{f_intro_one_page_proof}), is chosen and preferred over another.
-In the early stages of the theory, we lack developed tools, which leaves us with no choice but to search for solutions \textit{by hand}.
+In the early stages of the theory, we lack developed tools, which leaves us with no choice but to search for solutions {by hand}.
 We apologize if this process may be tedious and unmotivated.
-Nevertheless, there are certain clues from Floer-theoretic basis as sketched in \S \ref{s_mirror_construction}; no matter how peculiar our solution appears, it \textit{explicitly} represents a new instance of the SYZ conjecture, including singular fibers.
+However, examples with fully explicit formulas prevent our mirror construction method \cite{Yuan_I_FamilyFloer} from becoming a "castle in the air."
+Besides, there are certain clues from Floer-theoretic basis as sketched in \S \ref{s_mirror_construction}; no matter how peculiar our solution appears in the first glance, it {explicitly} represents a new instance of the SYZ conjecture, including singular fibers.
 The credibility is further bolstered by the extra evidence in (\ref{cluster_SYZ_phenomenon}). \end{rmk}

 The structure of the proof can be briefly outlined as follows.

 \begin{itemize}[topsep=1pt, itemsep=1pt, parsep=0pt] \item In \S \ref{s_A_side}, we review the Lagrangian fibration $\pi$ on the conifold smoothing $X$.
 We specify the atlas of integral affine structure in explicit terms of the symplectic areas of holomorphic disks.
 Studying the monodromy of these disks is required for a global grasp of the integral affine structure on $B_0$.